koserLeos/bind9/doc/arm/reference.rst

    logged warning.
 Note: this option is not currently compatible with no TSIG or SIG(0), as the EDNS OPT record containing the padding would have to be added to the packet after it had already been signed.

+.. namedconf:statement:: send-umbrella
+   :tags: server
+   :short: Enable use of the Cisco Umbrella feature

+   The :any:`send-umbrella` ooption determines whether to treat a server as a Cisco Umbrella server.
+If set to ``yes``, and if Cisco Umbrella has been enabled and compile time and configured via the ``umbrella-virtual-appliance``, ``umbrella-organization``, or ``umbrella-device`` options, then ``named`` will send an EDNS Protoss option when forwarding queries to the server.

 .. namedconf:statement:: tcp-only
    :tags: server